-What led me to become an Author?
+What led me to become an author?

 I firmly believe that children need to be able to identify themselves in the book they read to enhance their self-confidence as well as bolster their sense of pride.
-I write under the pen name Rahma Rodaah which my first name and my middle name combined.
-I now juggle the joys of motherhood as I chase my three kids, my part-time job, and finally, my writing, which happens during nap times, my lunch breaks at work, and any other moment I can find.
+I write under the pen name RahmaRodaah which my first name and my middle name combined.
+I now juggle the joys of motherhood as I chase my four kids, homeschooling, and finally, my writing, which happens during nap times, after bedtime or any other moment I can find.